Challenges in Restructuring Community-based Moderation: Background

 \subsection{Community-based moderation}

-For more than two decades, social computing research on content moderation in peer production settings---Slashdot, Wikipedia, Reddit, and more---has focused on the social dynamics that drive community-based forms of moderation \cite{gillespie2018custodians, kiene19volunteer, seering_reconsidering_self_moderation, lampe2004slash, poor2005mechanisms}.
-In recent work, Seering defines ``community-based moderation'' as a form of moderation that primarily involves a centralized governing body that enforces moderation policies \cite{seering_reconsidering_self_moderation}.
-Unlike the largely top-down and in-house content moderation models that are common on large corporate social media platforms like Youtube, TikTok, Twitter/X, or Facebook, platforms engaged in community-based moderation let their users to moderate each other \cite{seering_reconsidering_self_moderation, forte2009decentralization}.
+For over two decades, social computing research on content moderation in peer production settings---Slashdot, Wikipedia, Reddit, and more---has focused on the social dynamics that drive community-based forms of moderation \cite{gillespie2018custodians, kiene19volunteer, seering_reconsidering_self_moderation, lampe2004slash, poor2005mechanisms}.
+Seering defines ``community-based moderation'' as a form of moderation performed mainly by community members, with minimum direct interference from platform administrators \cite{seering_reconsidering_self_moderation}, in contrast to top-down and platform-centric content moderation models used on large corporate social media platforms such as YouTube, TikTok, Twitter/X, or Facebook \cite{seering_reconsidering_self_moderation, forte2009decentralization}.

-In community-based moderation, members act as both contributors and moderators and shape and maintain local norms in order to continue to promote growth and attract newcomers \cite{matias2019civic, kraut2012building, gillespie2018custodians}.
-These community-based moderators are understood to be acting out of a passion for their communities.
-They typically share common interests and ideologies and work as volunteers \cite{bryant2005becoming, ostrom1990governing, seering2019moderator}.
-The efforts of community-based moderators are invaluable for platforms that rely on this model.
-Peer production communities like Wikipedia, Reddit, and Facebook groups typically employ some form of community-based moderation \cite{seering_reconsidering_self_moderation}.
+In community-based moderation, members act as both contributors and moderators to shape and maintain local norms \cite{matias2019civic, kraut2012building, gillespie2018custodians}.
+These community-based moderators are understood to be acting out of a passion for their communities, typically sharing common interests and ideologies, and working as volunteers \cite{bryant2005becoming, ostrom1990governing, seering2019moderator}.
+The efforts of community-based moderators are invaluable for peer production platforms such as Wikipedia, Reddit, and Discord \cite{seering_reconsidering_self_moderation}.